webhintio/hint/packages/rule-x-content-type-options/README.md

 # Require `X-Content-Type-Options` HTTP response header (`@sonarwhal/rule-x-content-type-options`)

-`x-content-type-options` warns against not serving scripts and stylesheets with the `X-Content-Type-Options: nosniff` HTTP response header.
+`x-content-type-options` checks that all scripts and stylesheets are sent to the browser with the `X-Content-Type-Options: nosniff` HTTP response header.

 ## Why is this important?

-Sometimes the metadata browsers need in order to know how to interpret the content of a resource is incorrect, not reliable, or even absent.
+Sometimes the metadata browsers need in order to know how to interpret the content of a resource is either incorrect, not reliable, or absent.
-So, in order to overcome those problems and provide a better user experience, regardless of the specified `Content-Type` HTTP header sent by servers, browsers use contextual clues and inspect the bytes of the response (known as [MIME sniffing][mime sniffing spec] in order to detect the file format.
+In those cases, browsers use contextual clues that inspect the bytes of the response in order to detect the file format.
+This is known as [MIME sniffing][mime sniffing spec] and it runs regardless of the specified `Content-Type` HTTP header sent by servers.

 For example, if a browser requests a script, but that script is served with an incorrect media type (e.g. `x/x`), the browser will still detect the script and execute it.

-While, as previously stated, content sniffing can be beneficial, it can also expose the web site/app to attacks based on MIME-type confusion which can lead to security problems, especially in the case of servers hosting untrusted content.
+While content sniffing can be beneficial, it can also expose the web site/app to attacks based on MIME-type confusion exposing security problems, especially in the case of servers hosting untrusted content.

 Fortunately, browsers provide a way to opt-out of MIME sniffing by using the `X-Content-Type-Options: nosniff` HTTP response header.